mkeke/2021-slide-puzzle/readme.md

 Having generated the tile array, it needs to be shuffled before we can generate the html.
 First, I create the function for generating the tiles, to be able to test the shuffle properly.

-Shuffling the board without repeating the last step, and starting with the free space on the top left corner.
-For this I need a fast way of knowing where the space is. `board.space{x,y}` will hold this coordinate.
+Shuffling the board without repeating the last step, and ending with the free space on the top left corner.
+I need a fast way of knowing where the space is. `board.space{x,y}` will hold this coordinate.

 Whenever a tile is clicked, it is moved in the direction of the free space, as long as the free space is on the same horizontal or vertical axis.
 The markup for the tiles will be generated whenever the grid changes.
 Any event handlers attached must then be re-attached.
 I don't want that!
 Maybe it's better to promote the click event to one of the parent containers, and only take action if a tile is clicked.
 The board container seems like a good candidate.